 Milwaukee Terrarium Company from artist-designer Liza Redlin specializes in terrariums, kokedama, and other unique works of living art.
 The company emphasizes high-design live terrariums that are healthy, well-constructed and build to last.
 The terrariums make beautiful home decor and unique gifts.

-Shop and support Milwaukee Terrarium Company at the Chicago Artisan Market in Fulton Market on Sunday, October 17, 2021 at Morgan MFG (401 N. Morgan St., Chicago).
+Meet and Shop Milwaukee Terrarium Company Chicago Artisan Market in Ravenswood on Sat- Sun, April 22-23, 2023 at 4325 N. Ravenswood Ave., Chicago (Artifact Events Bldg.).
 Discover top Chicago & Midwest artisans in food, fashion, home goods + art.

 Milwaukee Terrarium Company sells: